m2sup3rn0va/RASEv1/README.md

 ---

-- Please download **"Windows Terminal"** from Microsoft Store to avoid errors while running the script
+- Please download **"PowerShell Version 7.1 and above"** from [Powershell - GitHub](https://github.com/PowerShell/PowerShell/releases) to avoid errors while running the script
+- Open `pwsh.exe` from Powershell v7.1 or above and run the script in that.
+(I completely forgot that I upgraded my Powershell.
+Sorry for the chaos  :wink:)
 - Although all the files needed are attached in the repository but if you are going to download the latest binaries, then these are needed :
   - **SuperSu (APK)** : [Download Link](https://supersuroot.org/download/)
   - **SuperSu (ZIP)** : [Download Link](https://supersuroot.org/download/)